ppone/docs/README2.md

 ![Invoice Settings Chasing Enable](imgs/invoice-setting-chasing-add-step.png)

-The chase schedule has 3 schedule templates you can choose from.
+The chase schedule has 3 schedule steps you can choose from.

 1. `Send a reminder X days after the due date`